awsdocs/aws-parallelcluster-user-guide/doc_source/multiple-queue-mode-slurm-user-guide.md

 + A node in a `POWER_SAVING` state appears with a `~` suffix \(for example `idle~`\) in `sinfo`\.
 In this state, there is no EC2 instance backing the node\.
 However, Slurm can still allocate jobs to the node\.
 + A node transitioning to a `POWER_UP` state appears with a `#` suffix \(for example`idle#`\) in `sinfo`\.
 + When Slurm allocates job to a node in a `POWER_SAVING` state, the node automatically transfers to a `POWER_UP` state\.
 Otherwise, nodes can be placed in the `POWER_UP` state manually using the `scontrol update nodename=nodename state=power_up` command\.
 In this stage, the `ResumeProgram` is invoked, and EC2 instances are launched and configured to back a `POWER_UP` node\.
 + A node that is currently available for use appears without any suffix \(for example `idle`\) in `sinfo`\.
-After the node is setup and joins the cluster, it becomes available to run jobs\.
+After the node is set up and has joined the cluster, it becomes available to run jobs\.
 In this stage, the node is properly configured and ready for use\.
 As a general rule, we recommend that the number of instances in EC2 be the same as the number of available nodes\.
 In most cases, static nodes are always available after the cluster is created\.
 + A node that is transitioning to a `POWER_DOWN` state appears with a `%` suffix \(for example `idle%`\) in `sinfo`\.
 Dynamic nodes automatically enter `POWER_DOWN` state after [`scaledown_idletime`](scaling-section.md#scaledown-idletime)\.
 In contrast, static nodes in most cases aren't powered down\.
 However, nodes can be placed in the `POWER_DOWN` state manually using the `scontrol update nodename=nodename state=powering_down` command\.
 In this state, the instance associated with a node is terminated, and node is reset back to the `POWER_SAVING` state to future use after [`scaledown_idletime`](scaling-section.md#scaledown-idletime)\.
 The `scaledown-idletime` setting is saved to the Slurm configuration as the `SuspendTimeout` setting\.
 + A node that is offline appears with a `*` suffix \(for example `down*`\) in `sinfo`\.
 A node goes offline if Slurm controller can't contact the node or if the static nodes are disabled and the backing instances are terminated\.